godamartonaron/GODA_pyPPG/docs/tutorials/PZ_PPG.rst

 **Performing PPG morphological analysis**
 ------------------------------------------------------------
-Start by entering the PPG interface by clicking on the 'Pulse' menu on the top left, then load some PPG example by clicking File -> Open data file -> ppg_example.txt.
+Start by entering the PPG interface by clicking on the 'Pulse' menu on the top left, then load some PPG example by clicking File -> Open data file -> Examples-1.6.7\ExamplesTXT\PPG\human\finger\Human_example_ppg.txt.
 The program will automaticly present the PPG file you imported.

-.. .. image:: before_analysis.png
-   :align: center

 To perform the analysis, please follow the instructions: